jewettaij/visfd/doc/doc_filter_mrc.md

 ### Example 2

-Detect all dark blobs ("minima") between 190 and 300 Angstroms in width.
+Detect all dark blobs ("minima") which are between
+190 and 300 Angstroms in width.
-This corresponds (approximately) to objects which are the size of ribosomes.
+This corresponds to objects which are (approximately) the size of ribosomes.

 ```
 filter_mrc -in tomogram.rec \